cloudmesh-community/fa18-516-08/paper/paper.md

 :o: Add Learning outcome

+:o: introduction focusses to much about what we will learn, focus on content, use the learning outcome bullet section we use in the handbook instead

+:o: introduce the problem instead

+:o: bibtex issues

-The general qustion should be if this chapter is actually CLoud COMputing and provacy and GDPR is a subsection to it.
+The general qustion should be if this chapter is actually CLoud CoMputing and provacy and GDPR is a subsection to it.

 ## GDPR Compliance and Cloud Computing